Gross Income

 MAGI = AGI + Certain Tax Breaks

 However, the statutory definition of MAGI depends on the tax code that refers to it, so the tax breaks added back may differ.
 When the tax code refers to MAGI, it will also include its definition.
 For most taxpayers, MAGI = AGI, but if they differ, then MAGI exceeds AGI.
-The use of MAGI is to determine a taxpayer's financial support rather than just taxable income, since MAGI is mostly used to determine the eligibility for tax credits to help lower-income taxpayers.
+The use of MAGI is to determine a taxpayer's financial support rather than just taxable income, since MAGI is mostly used to determine eligibility for tax credits that help lower-income taxpayers.

 Ordinary Income, Capital Gains, and Recovery of Capital